-Elms School is set in large grounds offering a wealth of outdoor learning opportunity.
-To utilise this we have a Forest School with specific areas set aside for exciting outdoor activities such as camp fires, den building and learning how to use tools.
+Elms School is set in large grounds offering a wealth of outdoor learninxciting outdoor activities such as camp fires, den building and learnig opportunity.
+To utilise this we have a Forest School with specific areas set aside for eng how to use tools.
 We also grow fruits and vegetables and maintain our wonderful woodland area.

 What is Forest School?